Focus on Celtic’s Champions League third qualifying round opponents CFR Cluj

 History

 Formed as the official team of the Romanian state railway in 1907, it was not exactly full steam ahead for the majority of the club’s first century in existence.
-Mostly languishing in the lower divisions, they did not claim their first top-flight title until 2008.
-Cluj have gone on to claim the Romanian championship a further four times over the last decade.
+Mostly languishing in the lower divisions, the Transylvanians did not claim their first top-flight title until 2008.
+That transformation was sparked bu a cash influx from millionaire owner Arpad Paszkany and with the real estate tycoon’s backing, Cluj have gone on to claim the Romanian championship a further four times over the last decade.

 Manager